If you have forgotten or lost your Vocational Training Number please email DentalVTNumbers@nes.scot.nhs.uk with the following information:

 Please also bear in mind that with the change to the regulations (2004), only training and experience gained in the five years immediately prior to the application will be deemed valid (see Scottish Statutory Instrument 2004 No. 292 The National Health Service (Vocational Training for General Dental Practitioners) (Scotland) Regulations 2004, Section on Applications for vocational training numbers 2.(1)(ii)).

-A list of all recommended* postgraduate courses undertaken over the last 5 years and certificates of attendance at all courses should be included.
+The log should contain a list of all recommended* postgraduate courses undertaken over the last 5 years and certificates of attendance at all courses should be included.
 Details should include the date of attendance or on-line, the content and duration of the course, the location of the course, the provider, CPD points awarded and whether there was any 'hands on' practice.
-All of the above data MUST BE completed on the attached CPD log blank template.
+All of the above data MUST BE completed on the attached CPD Log template [DOC].
 Please put courses in chronological order, newest to oldest.

 *The GDC eCPD guidance document and website pages detail the recommended subjects for all dental professionals.
 It also states that dental professionals must complete CPD relevant to their field(s) of practice.